g5l/web-playground/pocs/react/state-management/README.md

 # State Management POC

-This project demonstrates different state management approaches in React using Redux and Zustand.
+This project demonstrates different state management approaches in React using Redux, Zustand, and Jotai.

 ## Project Structure

 - `redux-counter`: A counter application using Redux for state management
 - `zustand-counter`: A counter application using Zustand for state management
+- `jotai-counter`: A counter application using Jotai for state management

 ## Getting Started